Mystery Science Theater 3000: Related post-show projects

 The various cast and crew from the show's broadcast run have continued to produce comedy works following the show.
 Two separate projects were launched that specifically borrowed on the theme of riffing on bad movies.
 After the short-lived The Film Crew in 2006, Nelson started RiffTrax, providing downloadable audio files containing MST3K-style riffs that the viewer can synchronize to their personal copy of a given popular movie (such as Star Wars: Episode I); this was done to avoid copyright and licensing issues with such films.
-RiffTrax's cast expanded to include Murphy and Corbett along with occasional guest stars, and are able to use a wider range of films, including films and shorts in the public domain, and films which they could get the license to stream and distribute.
+RiffTrax's cast expanded to include Murphy and Corbett along with occasional guest stars, and are able to use a wider range of films, including films and shorts in the public domain, and films for which they could get the license to distribute digitally and, sometimes, on DVD/Blu-ray.
 In addition, they launched production of RiffTrax Live shows for various films, where they perform their riffing in front of a live audience that is simultaneously broadcast to other movie theaters across the country and later made available as on-demand video.
 As of 2023, RiffTrax continues to offer new material and shows.
 As part of a tribute to their roots, RiffTrax has performed some works that previously appeared on MST3K, including Manos: the Hands of Fate, Santa Claus, and Time Chasers.

 Similarly, Hodgson, after some experimental creative works such as The TV Wheel, started Cinematic Titanic with Beaulieu, Weinstein, Conniff, and Pehl in 2007.
-Like MST3K, the five riffed on bad movies they were able to acquire the licenses for (including Santa Claus Conquers the Martians), which then were distributed through on-demand video and streaming options.
-They later did a number of live shows across the United States, some which were made available for digital demand.
+Like MST3K, the five riffed on movies for which they were able to acquire the licenses (including Santa Claus Conquers the Martians), which then were distributed on DVD and, later, through on-demand video and streaming options.
+They later did a number of live shows across the United States, most of which were made available on DVD and digitally.